 15. Does the company's remuneration for senior executives incorporate climate change performance?

 16. Does the company incorporate climate change risks and opportunities in their strategy?

 17. Does the company undertake climate scenario planning?

 18. Does the company disclose an internal price of carbon?

 19. Does the company ensure consistency between its climate change policy and the positions taken by trade associations of which it is a member?

 Carbon Performance alignment of companies in the Petrobras sector with the Paris agreement benchmarks.

 The company has not disclosed an emissions intensity that TPI can use to assess current and/or future Carbon Performance.
 The carbon intensity has been (re-)calculated according to TPI methodology.
-The company has set targets to reduce its absolute emissions.
-To calculate this company’s targeted emissions intensity, TPI has assumed that: The company’s externally sold energy products grow according to the regional or global primary energy supply growth rate projected in the IEA’s Energy Technology Perspectives model ‘Reference Technology’ scenario.
-The company’s target covers a subset of Scope 1, 2 and 3 (use of sold products) emissions.
+The company has set a 2030 target to reduce its absolute emissions.
+To calculate this company's targeted emissions intensity, TPI has assumed that: The company's externally sold energy products grow according to the regional or global primary energy supply growth rate projected in the IEA's Energy Technology Perspectives model 'National Pledges' scenario.
+The company's 2025 and 2030 targets cover a subset of Scope 1, 2 and 3 (use of sold products) emissions.
 The emissions intensities of all emissions not covered by the target are assumed to remain constant from the level of the latest disclosure.
-The company has set further targets to reduce its emissions intensity, but they could not be included in this assessment as it was not possible to make them consistent with TPI’s methodology.
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.